octo-technology/Xcode-formatter/README.md

 XCODE FORMATTER
 ================

-Xcode formatter use [uncrustify](http://uncrustify.sourceforge.net/) to easily format your source code as your team want it to be!
+Xcode Formatter use [uncrustify](http://uncrustify.sourceforge.net/) to easily format your source code as your team want it to be!

 Add a simple directory in your Xcode project to provide :

 * __Xcode shortcut-based code formatting__ : use a shortcut to format modified sources in the current workspace
 * __automatic code formatting__ : add a build phase to your project to format current sources when application builds
 * __all sources formatting__ : format all your code with one command line
-* __shared formatting rules by project__ : edit and use a same configuration file with your dev team
+* __shared formatting rules by project__ : edit and use a same configuration file with your project dev team

 *****

 1) How to setup the code formatter for your project
 -----------------------------------------------------